 Taking a break and getting outdoors, if you can, is essential!

 Don’t wake up and stay in your pyjamas for the rest of the day.
 Take the time to look after yourself, have a shower, change into different clothes (it’s also more hygienic) and try to keep to a routine.

 I work from home a lot anyway, so it doesn’t feel too different right now.
 Having to share desk space with my kids for homework is fun, I forgot how hard algebra is!
 We are so lucky to have the technology in place to allow our team to work from home and support our customers without any disruption.

 Set a timer or alarm and each hour and do 3-4 exercises, push-ups, sit-ups, lunges, squats etc keeps you active and loosens up the joints, as many reps as you wish, start low!

 Those that you see out and about on your one dose of outdoor activity seem infinitely friendlier and those on the roads have doubled their speed!
 As far as the Forge team, they have been awesome.
 Taking it in their stride and working as hard as ever under the constraints.

 Being a teacher is tough!
 The juggle of working whilst managing a nine-year-olds homeschooling is a challenge, so by the end of the week, you relax.
 Don’t worry if the 5 lessons morph into 2…and make sure you take the time to spend time with them when they need – the work will always be there.

-We’re looking forward to more ideas and forward-thinking over the coming weeks, so we’re ready for when work returns to normal, and we’re excited.
+We’re looking forward to more ideas and forward-thinking over the coming weeks, so we’re ready for when work returns to normal.